ezoerner/remove-duplicates-akka/README.md

 The lines in the file are sent in messages from the FileProcessor to the LineProcessors via the router.
-The LineProcessor notifies the FileProcessor when it is has finished processing the line.
-When all lines have been processed, the FileProcessor sends a broadcast message to all the LineProcessors to send it all the non-duplicate lines, which it then outputs to the output file.
+The LineProcessor notifies the FileProcessor when it is has finished processing the line, passing back the line itself if not a duplicate, otherwise passes "None".
+The FileProcessor writes the lines it gets back immediately to the output file.
+When all lines have been processed we're done (close the files).

 With this solution, the original order of the lines is not preserved.